ralflorent/namefully-docs/versioned_docs/version-1.1.0/syntax.md

 This data format is very similar to the plain string content.
 As a matter of fact, it follows the same parsing principle to determine the name parts.
-Unlike the string content, the name parts in this case are already split (no need to be concerned with a specified separator) for `Namefully`.
+Unlike the string content, the name parts in this case are already split up (no need to be concerned with a specified separator) for `Namefully`.

 **Example:**